mihaildono/padawan-project/youngling/exercises/conditional-tasks.md

 ### max
-Create a `max(a, b)` function that has 2 arguments (a:number, b:number) and returns (number), which checks the bigger number
+Create a `max(a, b)` function that has 2 arguments (a:number, b:number) and returns (number), which returns the bigger number of the two

 ```js
 console.log(max(5, 6)) // => 6